 Like most charities, we may use professional fundraisers to carry out face-to-face or telephone fundraising on our behalf.
 We always put in place safeguards, like monitoring and call listening to check they are behaving in a professional way and comply with the Fundraising Code.

-We also use the services of online platforms for a number of reasons, for example to manage registrations for the conferences and events we run, to support fundraising efforts associated with these events, to support campaigns, to manage grant applications, to manage mobile messaging and mobile donations and to send out forms and surveys.
+We also use the services of online or mobile platforms for a number of reasons, for example to manage registrations for the conferences and events we run, to support fundraising efforts associated with these events, to support campaigns, to manage grant applications, to manage mobile messaging and mobile donations and to send out forms and surveys.
 When you submit your data to these platforms, the platform will collect and send your registration details to us.
 Sometimes the platforms will use your data for their own purposes such as analysing the use of their platform or for advertising, so we recommend that you check their privacy policies for more details.

 Sometimes we share information about our supporters with third parties like creative agencies and data analysts who advise us on how to create and improve our campaigns and appeals.
 They may advise us on which groups of our supporters are more likely to respond to particular communications, including financial appeals and legacy requests.
 Any data will usually be shared on an anonymised basis, but occasionally we may need to share more details to get the best results.

-We always ensure that we have a robust and legally compliant agreement in place with our third party suppliers, which obliges them to only process data on our instructions and in accordance with the law.
+We always make sure that we have a robust legal agreement in place with our third party suppliers, which obliges them to only use your information on our instructions and in accordance with the law.

 Information sharing required by law or regulation